YV3399/E-jet-family-YV/Documentation/guide.markdown

 This allows for finer control around the center, while the response to stronger deflections is much more drastic.

+Rudder pedals, however, always, command a fixed +/-7° range.

+#### Nosewheel Steering Realism Options

+Two configuration options (in the Configuration dialog) control the realism of the simulation:

+- "Separate tiller steering": if set, tiller and rudder operate independently, as described above; if not set, the tiller axis is controlled by the rudder axis, up to the speed-dependent limit.
+- "Realistic nosewheel steering": if disabled, the NWS system is always engaged, and both tiller and rudder pedals can control the NWS system at the same time.
+Inputs from tiller and rudder pedals are summed.

+For full realism, the following properties should have joystick inputs mapped to them:

+- `/controls/gear/tiller-pushed` (button): corresponds to pushing the tiller down to activate it.
+- `/controls/gear/tiller-cmd-norm` (axis): tiller steering command
+- `/controls/gear/nose-wheel-steering-disconnect` (button): corresponds to the
+  "NWS DISCONNECT" button on the yoke.

+You will most likely also want to have rudder pedals with toe brakes configured, otherwise you will have trouble steering the aircraft on the ground when NWS is disengaged.

+#### Recommended NWS settings:

+- **No rudder pedals:** Separate tiller steering: OFF; Realistic nosewheel
+  steering: OFF.
+- **Rudder pedals, no tiller:** Separate tiller steering: OFF; Realistic nosewheel steering: OFF
+- **Rudder pedals, tiller, no spare buttons and/or no toe brakes:** Separate tiller steering: ON; Realistic nosewheel steering: OFF
+- **Rudder pedals with toe brakes, tiller, 2 spare buttons:** Separate tiller
+  steering: ON; Realistic nosewheel steering: ON

 ### Fly-By-Wire